zirui-song-18/documentation-website/_query-dsl/specialized/neural-sparse.md

   For more information, see [Generating sparse vector embeddings automatically]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-with-pipelines/).

-## Approximate neural sparse query
+## Sparse ANN query
 Introduced 3.3
 {: .label .label-purple }

-You can also run an approximate neural sparse vector query against a `sparse_vector` field using [SEISMIC algorithm]({{site.url}}{{site.baseurl}}/vector-search/ai-search/neural-sparse-seismic/).
+You can also run a sparse ANN query against a `sparse_vector` field.
 It supports above mentioned querying with text or querying with tokens.
     ```json
     "neural_sparse": {
       "<vector_field>": {